 Apdex (Application Performance Index) is an open standard that defines a standardized method to report, benchmark, and track application performance.
-It measures your user's satisfaction with the response time of your web applications and services.
 Apdex scores help you benchmark user experience trends and identify poor user experience with your app.
+Ideally you want the Apdex score of your application to be closest to 1 as possible.

 The user is fully productive and your users are not impeded by your application response time.